Drought Adoption Officers

 Project funding

-The Drought Adoption Officer program is funded by the Australian Government's Future Drought Fund through Southern NSW Innovation Hub and SQNNSW Innovation Hub.
+The Drought Adoption Officer program is supported by Southern NSW Innovation Hub, through funding from the Australian Government’s Future Drought Fund.